cwayfinder/TodoList/README.md

 - Spring core
 - Spring Data JPA

+## Functional requirements ##

+- I want to be able to create/update/delete projects
+- I want to be able to add tasks to my project
+- I want to be able to update/delete tasks
+- I want to be able to prioritise tasks into a project
+- I want to be able to choose deadline for my task
+- I want to be able to mark a task as 'done'

 ## Instalation ##

 1. Install mysql (or another DBMS and change connection setting in jpaContext.xml)